mertnuhoglu/study/clj/meander.md

 Goal:

-- All valid player\weapon combinations
+- All valid player/weapon combinations
 - name, weapon, class, attack power, and all upgrades
 - no third party weapons